sakuramomo1005/actionpoints/FDA/README.md

+## 2020-03-26

+1. Since the simulation result is affect a lot by the covariance of the concavity term.
+Try to fit the LME withtout the random effect of concavity term
+2. Try to calculate the model with outcome directly instead of using coefficnet
+3. For the longitudinal method, try to compare with the fixed effect + random effct, without random error. change the code in data generation.
+4. inverse probablity weighting (IPW) estimation. everybody's change score is the weight.

+## 2020-03-19

+emergency

 ## 2020-03-12

 1. The true group decision rule should be the same in the longitudinal method and change score method